The NEED FOR INTERCONNECTORS

 The status of the permit applications in the UK are:

-• River Works License (Medway Estuary) – application to be submitted to Peel Ports prior to start of marine works
+- River Works License (Medway Estuary) – application to be submitted prior to start of marine works

-• River Works License (Thames Estuary) – application to be submitted to PLA prior to start of marine works
+- River Works License (Thames Estuary) – application to be submitted prior to start of marine works

 The status of the permit applications in France are:

-• Maritime public area utilisation concession – Port of Dunkerque (DPM GPMD) – application submitted to GPMD in May 2021, decision expected in March 2023
+- Maritime public area utilisation concession – Port of Dunkerque (DPM GPMD) – concession awarded by GPMD in October 2023

-• Maritime public area utilisation concession – territorial water (DPM TW) – application submitted to DML in May 2021, decision expected in March 2023
+- Maritime public area utilisation concession – territorial water (DPM TW) – concession awarded by the Prefecture du Nord in June 2023

-• Building permit – application to be submitted to GPMD in 2023
+- Building permit – application to be submitted in 2026